How to Live a Full Life

 How are you sleeping?
 If you’re not sleeping well, it’s important you address this as lack of sleep can quickly lead to negative impacts on all areas of your life.
-If you need help with this, I recommend you read our article 9 Tips For Better Sleep.
+I recommend you develop a night routine to help you sleep better.

 4. Emotion Mastery

 A person with emotion mastery can manage and change the way they feel and cope with situations.
 They are also able to reframe negativity into positive actions .

 Imagine being told by your boss that your role is no longer needed, and you should pack your things and head out the door.
 If you weren’t expecting this, then you’re likely to be shocked, incredulous—and perhaps even angry.
 These emotions could quickly lead you to lose your self-confidence and optimism.
 However, if you could “snap out” of your negative emotional state, you could begin to see a way forward.
 Positive emotions lead to positive actions.
 In this case, an exciting new job at a dynamic company could be just the change you needed!